ome/devspace/README.md

     $ . ~/dev/bin/activate
     (dev) $ pip install -r infrastructure/requirements.txt

-Source the OpenStack RC File, Adjust to your local configuration:
+Source the OpenStack RC File, adjust to your local configuration:

     (dev) $ . omedev-openrc.sh
     Enter your password

-NOTE:
+NOTE

     VM will boot from volume, you no longer have to attach additional volumes.
 The size of the volume can be set by `-e vm_size=100`